Contamination Bias in Linear Regressions: Motivating Example

 \section{Motivating Example}

 We build intuition for the contamination bias problem in two simple examples.
 We first review how regressions on a single randomized binary treatment and binary controls identify a convex average of heterogeneous treatment effects.
 We then show how this result fails to generalize when we introduce an additional treatment arm.
-We base these examples on a stylized version of the Project STAR experiment, which we return to in our application in \Cref{sec:application}.
+We base these examples on a stylized version of the Project STAR experiment, which we return to as an application in \Cref{sec:star}.
+The simple structure of these examples helps isolate the core mechanisms of contamination bias.
+Later sections consider non-experimental settings with richer control specifications, both theoretically and empirically.